fltk-rs/fltk-rs/README.md

 Rust bindings for the FLTK Graphical User Interface library.

-The fltk crate is a crossplatform lightweight gui library which can be statically linked to produce small, self-contained and fast gui applications.
+The fltk crate is a cross-platform lightweight gui library which can be statically linked to produce small, self-contained and fast gui applications.

 Resources:
 - [Book](https://fltk-rs.github.io/fltk-book/)